 5. Hochfelln

-Accommodations when traveling to the Hochfelln Mountains
+Where to stay in the Hochfelln Mountains

 - Bründling-Alm Berggasthof: This mountain inn is located directly on the Hochfelln mountain, offering stunning views of the surrounding area.